Zacharias Janssen: Illegal activities

 In the years 1613–1619, Janssen was tried several times for counterfeiting coins.
 Janssen grew up right next to the Middelburg mint where his brother-in-law worked.
 These circumstances made it very easy for Janssen to mimic the process of producing fake money.
 He fled to the neighbouring village of Arnemuiden to avoid the high penalties for counterfeiting coins.

 However, he continued counterfeiting coins in Arnemuiden.
 In 1619 he was apprehended for owning several devices he counterfeited coins with.
 Normally, one would have been sentenced to death for this crime.
 However, since the father of the Arnemuiden bailiff was found to be an accessory, he was pardoned from this punishment.
 Thanks to this, the process was delayed to such an extent that Janssen was able to flee again.
 Eventually, the case was dismissed.
 Janssen returned to Middelburg in 1621.

 Historical record

 Janssen's life was documented by the many investigations on the subject before the Second World War.
 Many of the Middelburg archives were destroyed by a bombing of Middelburg on May 17, 1940, during the Nazi invasion of the Netherlands.
 Without these earlier studies, very little would be known of Janssen's life at all because all original files were lost in the fires following the bombardment.

 Legacy

-The super-Earth 55 Cancri e is named "Janssen" in his honor.
+The super-Earth 55 Cancri Ae was given the proper name "Janssen" in his honor.